Skip to main content

 Eligibility Requirements

-We offer three courses, each course lasting a week.
-The courses are Stock Market and Investment Research, Macroeconomics and Financial Markets, and Investment Strategies.
+We offer five courses, each course lasting a week.
+The courses are Stock Market and Investment Research, Macroeconomics and Financial Markets, Investment and Trading Strategies, Introduction to FinTech, and Artificial Intelligence in Finance.
 Prerequisite for each course varies.
-As long as you have basic familiarity with capital markets and are passionate about financial literacy, you should apply.
-Specifically, for the Stock Market and Investment Research and Investment Strategies courses, a basic level of familiarity with the stock market is recommended.
-Students without any familiarity with capital markets may find the courses challenging at first, however, intellectually curious students with a passion for learning something new and valuable have successfully completed the courses in the past.
-A basic level of proficiency in Excel or Google Sheets is essential for each course.
+As long as you are passionate about financial literacy, you should apply.
+Specifically, a basic familiarity with the stock market is recommended for the Stock Market and Investment Research and Investment and Trading Strategies courses.
+Students unfamiliar with capital markets may find the courses challenging at first; however, intellectually curious students with a passion for learning something new and valuable have completed the courses in the past.
+A basic level of proficiency in Excel or Google Sheets is helpful for each course.
+We will give you quick tutorials on Excel and Google Sheets.

 Applicants are expected to meet the following minimum eligibility requirements: